Tax treatment of Esports

 Team earnings

-It's important to consider the employment status of each member of the team.
-If their earnings are subject to tax and national insurance under PAYE then you will need to determine who is responsible for accounting to HMRC for these deductions.
-Matters can be further complicated where players are located outside of the UK, as payroll deductions may need to be accounted for in the player's country of tax residence
+It's crucial to determine who is responsible for accounting to HMRC for tax and national insurance deductions under PAYE.
+This can be complicated if players are located outside the UK, as payroll deductions may need to be accounted for in the player's country of tax residence.

 Income received from endorsements and sponsorship

-Additionally, Esports players may also receive fees for media appearances and image rights.
-However you should consider very carefully whether or not to use a UK limited company for image rights.
-This type of business structure is likely to be challenged by HMRC as has been the case for professional footballers previously.
+Additionally, Esports players may receive fees for media appearances and image rights.
+However, using a UK limited company for image rights can be risky, as HMRC may challenge this structure, as seen with professional footballers.

 Streaming income from online platforms

-Whilst payments for streaming might be in the form of cryptocurrency or even flagged as donations, they are nevertheless likely to be regarded as taxable income by HMRC.
+They may receive donations from followers or income from advertising.
+Although payments for streaming might be in cryptocurrency or flagged as donations, HMRC is likely to regard them as taxable income.

 Winnings from participation in tournaments